ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • known inherited disorders associated with moyamoya angiopathy (e.g., Grange syndrome, ACTA2 mutations, etc.)

-Moyamoya syndrome – acquired disorders
+Moyamoya syndrome – acquired conditions

 Epidemiology